Vintage echo is a crochet cardigan inspired by a late 80’s early 90’s blouse. It features a high-low hem, long sleeves and contrasting stitch panels.

 Work 4 full pattern repeats of the Daisy stitch.
 Back will measure 22(22,22,24)24(24,24)”.

 After we complete our panels, we need to seam, crochet the collar, sleeves, cuff and border.
-Tune in next week to complete the Vintage Echo Cardigan or sweater.
+Tune in to the next post to complete the Vintage Echo Cardigan or sweater.